Propstei St. Gerold – main building renovation, St. Gerold

 steel beams

-An elevated structure with a gable-like shape, which also serves as a steel beam, embodies
+An elevated structure with a gable-like shape, which also serves as a steel beam, embodies the harmonious fusion of architecture and engineering.

 Phase 3 – new East roof

-Phase 2 – renovating the west roof
+Phase 2 – renovating the West roof

 The restoration work continues with great care and skill at Propstei St. Gerold in the main building.